EndlessCreation/tastynote-webclient/README.md

 This is the web client application for tastynote.<br>
 We will start with examples, sample codes and build it up till it becomes tasty!

+###Features
+We can add ,delete find a note. simple login(nothing touched)

 ###Currently working
-1. complete meteor-angular tutorials. --done
 2. melt google drive api into tastynote --pending
-3. make a basic add, delete, edit note --in progress
+3. make a basic add, delete, edit note -- done a little bit?
 4. learn the structure, code from yo generators --in progress

 ##Problem